 You start off with 1 percent cash back on eligible purchases, and after making six on-time monthly payments, you receive 1.25 percent cash back (up to a maximum of 1.5 percent cash back after making 12 on-time monthly payments).

 Within the Petal app, you can find additional healthy habit-promoting features like budgeting tools, credit score tracking and a cash back status module that informs you how close you are to achieving a higher rewards tier.

 The card also abides by a “no fee” policy, meaning you won’t be charged late fees or foreign transaction fees.

 - Unlimited 1 percent cash back on all purchases

 Editor’s take: While the Deserve Edu Mastercard doesn’t offer a traditional welcome bonus, it has plenty of perks that help make up for it.

-The no annual fee card, which earns you an unlimited 1 percent cash back on every purchase, comes with one year of Amazon Prime Student.
+The no annual fee card, which earns you an unlimited 1 percent cash back on every purchase, comes with one year of Amazon Prime Student (after spending $500 in the first three billing cycles).
 Once you purchase Prime Student with the card, Deserve will reimburse you depending on how you paid ($6.49 per month or a one-time $59 annual payment).
 It’s recommended that you select the annual subscription as the month-to-month plan exceeds the maximum amount covered by Deserve ($59).

 Other benefits include cell phone protection of up to $600 when you pay your bill with the card and Deserve’s Refer A Friend Program.
 Using a personal referral code, you can earn unlimited $30 referral bonuses after your friend’s card has been activated.